25 Hidden Culinary Gems: A Foodie’s Dream

 Cafe in old Passage in Vienna, Austria

 The rich Viennese food in Austria is reason enough for this city to be a foodie destination.
-But travelers wanting a gourmet experience will find that Vienna’s understated food culture is the perfect antidote to other more outrageous foodie destinations.
-Traditional markets and classic cafes are appealing to foodies who want to learn and taste the timeless flavors associated with this genteel European city.
+But travelers wanting a gourmet experience will find Vienna’s understated food culture is the perfect antidote to other more outrageous foodie destinations.
+Traditional markets and classic cafes are appealing to foodies who want to learn and taste the timeless flavors associated with this sophisticated European city.

 25. Zurich, Switzerland